 Surface Duo and Microsoft’s Emulator

-However, there’s another Android consideration to note.
 To prepare for the upcoming Surface Duo, Microsoft made the Duo SDK Preview available to download for both developers and interested fans.
-This preview installs an Android emulator on your computer designed to mimic the dual-screen Duo design, integrated with Android Studio.
+This preview installs an Android emulator on your computer designed to mimic the dual-screen Duo layout, integrated with Android Studio.

 If you don’t mind dipping your toes in the developer tool world, this is an option to quickly run and test Android apps on your Windows computer (and see how they’ll run on Duo for future reference).
 You can download this emulator for free right here and try it out.